Atlas975/Notes/Cybersecurity/RiskManagement/Quantitative_privacy.md

 ___
 # Quantitative privacy
 - Involves using numerical methods to measure and ensure individual privacy in datasets
-- Focuses on [[Risk_management|risk assessment]] and the application of privacy-preserving techniques to balance the utility of data with the need to protect individual identities
+- Focuses on [[Risk_management|risk assessment]] and the application of privacy-preserving techniques to balance the utility of data with the need to protect individual identities when data is shared publicly
+- This also needs to avoid **linkage attacks** where anonymised data is correlated with an individual

 ![[Pasted image 20240429131841.png|350|350]]
 ## K-anonymity